How Hard Is It for Message-Passing GNNs to Simulate One Weisfeiler-Lehman Color-Refinement Step?

-This process takes $O\left(D + \dfrac{m}{w}\right)$ rounds, as there are $\sum\limits_{u \in V}O(d_u) = O(m)$ messages to gather, and each edge can transmit $w$ messages per round. \item Node $1$ merges all $S_u$ to form the set This step can be completed in one round and requires $O(m)$ time, since there are $O(m)$ tuples in $\bigcup_u S_u$. \item Node $1$ sorts $K$ by $\left(\bs{x}_u, \mset{\bs{x}_v : v \in N(u)}\right)$ to create the ordered set It then determines new colors for each node by the rank of $\left(\bs{x}_u, \mset{\bs{x}_v : v \in N(u)}\right)$.
-The computed color mapping is represented as $\{(u, \bs{y}_u) : u \in V\}$.
-This process can be done in one round and requires $O(n \log n)$ comparisons, with each comparison taking $O(\Delta)$ time, resulting in $O(n \Delta \log n)$ time. \item The \alg{Downcast} algorithm is used to send the results back to each node along the spanning tree.
-This process takes $O\left(D + \dfrac{n}{w}\right)$ rounds, as there are $O(n)$ messages to transmit. \end{enumerate} Thus, the WL problem can be computed by the RL-CONGEST model in
+This process can be done by an MPGNN with depth $O\left(D + \frac{m \log C}{wp}\right)$, since there are $\sum_{u \in V} O(\deg(u)) = O(m)$ colors to gather, each of size $O(\log C)$ bits\footnote{We use a self-delimiting encoding of each WL-type, including its degree or separators.
+This adds $O(n\log n)$ bits, which is absorbed by $O(m\log C)$ for connected graphs and \(C\ge n\).}. \item The root node merges all $M_u$ and deduplicates them to form the set $K = \set{M_u : u \in V}$. \item The root node sorts $K$ according to an arbitrarily fixed total order on all WL-types, for example lexicographic order, and forms a mapping $\func{rk}: K \to [|K|]$ that assigns to each element of $K$ its rank in $[|K|]$, represented by the set of pairs $R = \set{(k, \func{rk}(k)) : k \in K}$. \item The \alg{Downcast} algorithm is used to send the mapping $R$ back to every node along the spanning tree.
+This process can be done by an MPGNN with depth $O\left(D + \frac{m\log C}{wp}\right)$, since the size of $R$ is $\sum_{u \in V} O(\deg(u)\log C) + O(n\log n) = O(m\log C)$ bits. \item Finally, each node determines its new color from its own WL-type and the returned mapping $\func{rk}$. \end{enumerate} Thus, one color-refinement step can be computed by an MPGNN with depth